bangadang/stackIT/FS25/Dataengineering.md

 - relaxed consistency models CAP (trade consistency for availability and eventual consistency)
 ## Consistency Models
 ### ACID
-database systems typically implement ACID transactions
+traditional relational database systems typically implement ACID transactions
 - **atomicity**: “all or nothing”
 - **consistency**: transactions never observe or result in inconsistent data
 - **isolation**: transactions are not aware of concurrent transactions